rajdeep345/MTLTS/README.md

 ## Analysis

-Codes and instructions to analyze MTLVS-generated summaries using WestClass and CatE can be found under ``./Codes/Analysis``.
+Codes and instructions to analyze MTLTS-generated summaries using WestClass and CatE can be found under ``./Codes/Analysis``.

 ## Human Evaluation

 ### Survey form given to the participants (Identities of summaries hidden, summaries randomly placed in each section)
 https://forms.gle/XqmpRzZgKmS7BAZk7

-### For Reviewers: (Same survey form, Identities of summaries revealed)
+### For Readers: (Same survey form, Identities of summaries revealed)
 https://forms.gle/GLS7sRRjgvamSdbv6